Find out more

 - Pride Sports Directory.

-Why is it important to be LGBT+ inclusive?
+Why is it important to be LGBTQ+ inclusive?

-- LGBT+ people are less likely take part in the recommended levels of physical activity (National LGB&T Partnership, 2016).
+- LGBTQ+ people are less likely take part in the recommended levels of physical activity (National LGB&T Partnership, 2016).

-- On average, LGBT+ people’s general health is worse than that of heterosexual people (National LGBT Survey, 2017)
+- On average, LGBTQ+ people’s general health is worse than that of heterosexual people (National LGBT Survey, 2017)

-- The vast majority of LGBT+ people believe that homophobia and transphobia remain current issues in sport (Stonewall facts and figures, 2016 and findings from The Outsport Survey 2019)
+- The vast majority of LGBTQ+ people believe that homophobia and transphobia remain current issues in sport (Stonewall facts and figures, 2016 and findings from The Outsport Survey 2019)

-- Almost half of LGBT+ people find the culture around sport and physical activity either intimidating or unwelcoming.
+- Almost half of LGBTQ+ people find the culture around sport and physical activity either intimidating or unwelcoming.
 (National LGBT Survey, 2018).

-- A high proportion of LGBT+ people have experienced verbal abuse within a sport setting (The Outsport Survey 2019 and Out on the Fields, 2015).
+- A high proportion of LGBTQ+ people have experienced verbal abuse within a sport setting (The Outsport Survey 2019 and Out on the Fields, 2015).

-Discrimination, LGBT+ phobia and a lack of awareness of the issues faced by LGBT+ people are reportedly still common within sport and physical activity settings.
+Discrimination, LGBTQ+ phobia and a lack of awareness of the issues faced by LGBTQ+ people are reportedly still common within sport and physical activity settings.
 Participating and volunteering within a sports club or group setting can therefore be an intimidating experience and may give rise to feelings of anxiety and fear.

 The Equality Act 2010 gives organisation’s a legal obligation to protect people from discrimination including harassment and victimisation based on sexual orientation, gender identity or gender expression as well as other protected characteristics.

-Being LGBT+ inclusive is not just the right thing to do, it has wider benefits to an organisation and it’s people including:
+Being LGBTQ+ inclusive is not just the right thing to do, it has wider benefits to an organisation and it’s people including:

 - Improving your growth and sustainability by bringing in new people and retaining existing people.